video-annotation-project/video-annotation-tool/userguide.md

 To create the instances, you can reference [this tutorial](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html).
 Be sure to choose an ubuntu server AMI.
 You will need to clone the git repo and follow the environment project setup step on all of them.

-**Tracking**
+**Tracking Instance**
   * When creating this instance, make sure to add extra storage space (NOT MEMORY, 32Gigs on an ssd should be enough).
+We used a c5.4xlarge.
   1. On this EC2 you will need to install OpenCV.
 Note this is a somewhat lengthy process.
 Here is a link to the [tutorial](https://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/). **IMPORTANT!** Before setting up the build in step 3, make sure you add '-DWITH_FFMPEG=ON' to the 'cmake -D' command.
   2. Once you are done installing OpenCV, you will have to pip install a bunch of packages (Make sure to be doing everything on python 3.6 and in your virtual env (usually named 'cv'))
   ```